Portugal’s D2 Entrepreneurial Business Visa: A Premier Pathway to European Expansion

 The company must present a business plan detailing how the amount to be invested in it will generate a turnover of CHF 1 million or more per annum, in the ‘near future’, and the business plan has to show that the company will achieve this turnover in a specified number of months, not necessarily in the first year (particularly if the company is a start-up).

-No, Switzerland does not offer a real estate investment programme.
+No, Switzerland does not offer a real estate investment route.

 Non-Swiss nationals can only gain Swiss residency through the ‘Swiss Business Investment Programme’, detailed above or through the Swiss Lump Sum System of Taxation.